 Variations To Try

-- Cucumber Mint: Add a few slices of cucumber and fresh mint leaves for a spa themed flavor
+- Cucumber Mint — add a few thin cucumber slices and a handful of fresh mint leaves for a spa-water feel

-- Berry Blast: Muddle in a few raspberries or strawberries before adding chia.
+- Berry — muddle a few raspberries or strawberries into the glass before adding the chia for a fruity, lightly pink version

 Equipment Needed